TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 Attach the HDD/SSD to the Raspberry Pi via a USB to SATA converter or take out the circuit board from a an external USB converter.
 Make a bootable sd card with newest Raspbian June 2019 image and boot Pi - say CANCEL when new setup procedure shows.

-2. Change config.txt sudo nano /boot/config.txt (Press Ctr-O to save and Ctr-X to exit) by adding at bottom: program_usb_timeout=1 max_usb_current=1
+Change config.txt sudo nano /boot/config.txt (Press Ctr-O to save and Ctr-X to exit) by adding at bottom: program_usb_timeout=1 max_usb_current=1

-If a DAC is used then also:
-Remove the driver for the onboard sound: Remove the line dtparam=audio=on from /boot/config.txt if it exists (can just add # in front)
-Also in /boot/config.txt and add the following line: dtoverlay=hifiberry-dacplus

 Change config.txt
 sudo nano /boot/config.txt